davebryson/breezy/README.md

 ## Breezy

-A simple framework for building Tendermint Application.
+A simple framework for building Tendermint applications.
 Primarily intended for rapid prototypes/demos :boom:

 What's it look like?:
 ```